me9718/hello-world/README.md

 # hello-world
-just another repository
+just another repository.
 I like python and IOT.
-I'm interested in artificial intelligence project.
+I'm interested in artificial intelligence projects.